spike7638/TankSensor/README.md

 * "Button2", to handle the limit-setting buttons
 * "OTA", to handle over-the-air programming, so that the system can be updated over wireless, hence without a physical reconnection to a laptop or other device with the Arduino programming environment.
 OTA is only allowed when the touch-sensor is active (i.e., you have to hold it down to initiate and complete the update), providing a small level of security
 * "AsyncWebFS", a web-server that uses a file system implemented in the flash memory of the ESP32, and handles web data asynchronously
-* xx "mDNS", a system for providing DNS information (the stuff your computer uses to figure out that google.com really means IP address 27.82.18.1 [which I just made up].
-This lets us give our device a network name like "fuelTank1.local" which a nearby device can connect to and read the current fullness of the fuel Tank
+* "ESPmDNS", a system for providing DNS information (the stuff your computer uses to figure out that google.com really means IP address 27.82.18.1 [which I just made up].
+This lets us give our device a network name like "fuelTank1.local" which a nearby device can connect to and read the current fullness of the fuel Tank (this library is actually used by AsyncWebFS, but we also use it directly).
 * "TFT_eSPI", a graphics library for the TFT display

 These cooperate to provide the necessary functionality.
 For each, there are good web resources describing how they work, but for some (esp. the graphics library) there are some subtleties that I'll describe as well.

 The last of these -- TFT_eSPI -- requires selecting the board you're using **by editing the library file**; I cannot imagine what made the author make this choice.
-Whtt if you have two projects that use two different boards?
+What if you have two projects that use two different boards?
 Presumably there's some magical innvocation you could use to make that work, but for now, the "edit the library" approach is the one we're taking.
 Specifically, you need to

 * Go to the root of the TFT_eSPI library.
 Most likely this will be C:\Users\<your name>\Documents\Arduino\libraries\TFT_eSPI